 This course will be delivered via Canvas where you will interact with your classmates and with your instructor.
 Within the course Canvas site, you will access the learning materials, such as the syllabus, assignments and quizzes.
-For technical assistance, please visit Ecampus Technical Help (Links to an external site.)Links to an external site.
+For technical assistance, please visit Ecampus Technical Help.